 ESL Frequently Asked Questions

-This Frequently Asked Questions (FAQ) section provides quick answers to most questions about the ESL curriculum.
-If you have any questions that are not answered here, please contact Abby Thomas, ESL Curriculum Coordinator or Betsy Pardo, English Language Center (ELC) Coordinator.
+This Frequently Asked Questions (FAQ) section provides quick answers to most questions about the Academic ESL curriculum.
+If you have any questions that are not answered here, please contact Amy Cameron, ESL Curriculum Coordinator or Jennifer Levesque, English Language Center (ELC) Coordinator.

-What do I need for admission to ESL classes at NECC?
+What do I need for admission to Academic ESL classes at NECC?

 Will I be tested before starting a course?

 Yes.
 Each student must be assessed before registering for a class.
-After completing and returning a college application, you can request an ESL Test appointment.
-Call 978-556-3872 in Haverhill or 978-738-7475 in Lawrence for an appointment.
+After completing and returning a college application, take the ESL Placement test in the Assessment Center in Haverhill (in the Technology Center, Room 128, 100 Elliot Street, Haverhill, MA) or in Lawrence (in the Dimitry Building, room L135, 45 Franklin Street, Lawrence, MA).

 How do I sign up for classes?

-After testing, you will be given an appointment to meet with an ESL advisor who will recommend the appropriate classes and you will be sent an invitation to a one-stop registration session for registration and student orientation.
+After testing, you will be given an appointment to meet with an ESL advisor who will recommend the appropriate classes.

 How do I find out if I’m eligible for financial assistance?